Information Transmission using the Nonlinear Fourier Transform, Part II: Numerical Methods: Nonlinear Fourier Transform of Signals in Data Communications

-Collision of eigenvalues also occurs with time dilation.
+The locus of eigenvalues as a function of the bandwidth can be studied similarly.
 Signal $q(t)=\sinc(at)$ has 3 eigenvalues on the $j\omega$ axis for $a=0.1$, plus two small eigenvalues on two sides of the $j\omega$ axis (Fig~\ref{fig:sinc-dilation}(b)).
 As $a$ is increased, the smaller eigenvalue on the $j\omega$ axis comes down and a new eigenvalue is generated at the origin, moving upward.
-These two eigenvalues collide at $0.12j$ ($a=0.1330$) and are diverted to the first and second quadrant, and eventually absorbed in the real axis at about $\Re\lambda=\pm 0.32$ ($\omega=0.1990$), Fig.~\ref{fig:sinc-dilation}(c)-(d)).
-As $a$ is decreased, more eigenvalues appear on the $j\omega$ axis and fewer on the real axis (Fig.~\ref{fig:sinc-dilation}(e)-(f)).
+These two eigenvalues collide at $0.12j$ ($a=0.1330$) and are diverted to the first and second quadrant, and eventually absorbed in the real axis at about $\Re\lambda=\pm 0.32$ ($a=0.1990$), Figs.~\ref{fig:sinc-dilation}(c)--(d)).
+As $a$ is decreased, more eigenvalues appear on the $j\omega$ axis and fewer on the real axis.
 Note that the eigenvalues are not necessarily on the $j\omega$ axis.
 For example, the signal $y=\sinc(0.1370 t)$ clearly has eigenvalues $\lambda_1=0.8684j$, $\lambda_2=0.5797j$, $\lambda_{3,4}=\pm 0.1055 + 0.1210i$.

-Fig.~\ref{fig:sinc-quad-chirp-rho} shows the nonlinear spectrum of a sinc pulse under a quadratic chirp modulation, given by $Ae^{j\omega t^2}\sinc(2t)$, is broadened as $\omega$ varies.
+Fig.~\ref{fig:sinc-quad-chirp-rho} shows the nonlinear spectrum of a sinc function under a quadratic chirp modulation, given by $Ae^{j\omega t^2}\sinc(2t)$, is broadened as $\omega$ varies.

 The effect of time dilation on the continuous spectrum can be seen in Fig~.\ref{fig:sinc-dilation-rho}.
 It can be observed that increasing bandwidth $a$, will increase the continuous range of real nonlinear frequencies, leading to bandwidth expansion.